The Lighthouse Program

-If you or someone you know needs Lighthouse services, fill out this brief form.
+If you or someone you care about needs Lighthouse services, fill out this brief form.
 An Advocate will contact you.
 All information will remain confidential.

 Louisiana State University and The Lighthouse Program are committed to providing confidential, nonjudgmental, and appropriate support services for all survivors of sexual assault, interpersonal violence, stalking, and harassment, regardless of gender, ethnicity, sexual orientation, age, or decision to report the crime.
 In addition, the university has a vested interest in obtaining an accurate account of the number of incidents involving student-survivors that occur on or off campus.
 The Lighthouse Program is the university’s prevention, support, and advocacy program designed to accomplish these goals.